rust-lang/book/src/ch10-03-lifetime-syntax.md

 be called with and how long they will be valid for.
 We have to explain to Rust what we expect the lifetime of the argument to be (we'll learn about how to know what you expect the lifetime to be in a bit).
-This is similar to writing a function that has an argument of a generic type: we don't know what type the arguments will actually end up being when the function gets called.
+This is similar to writing a function that has a parameter of a generic type: we don't know what type the parameters will actually end up being when the function gets called.
 Lifetimes are the same idea, but they are generic over the scope of a reference, rather than a type.